rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 Return descriptive features as a JSON string.

-The features are tailored for implementing incipit search
+The features are tailored for implementing incipit search.

 **Returns**